Kummirai/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly script
 Display current directory contents in a long format with user and group IDs displayed numerially and hidden files(starting with .)

+6-firstdirectory script
+Creates a directory named "my_first _directory" in the /tmp/ directory